 - General health issues (trouble gaining weight, chronic colds or ear infections, etc.)

-As your grandkids aren’t overweight, I seriously doubt weight loss was any consideration whatsoever in the decision to put their kids on the Whole30, but it would be really helpful for you to hear for yourself what those considerations were.
+As your grandkids aren’t overweight, I seriously doubt weight loss was any consideration whatsoever in the decision to put their kids on the Whole30.
+However, it would be really helpful for you to hear for yourself what those considerations were.

-You may not be aware of all of the concerns your son and daughter-in-law may have for your grandchildren’s health, but it’s likely that their Whole30 results are prompting them to apply the same framework to dramatically improve their kids’ lives.
+You may not be aware of all of the concerns your son and daughter-in-law may have for your grandchildren’s health.
+It’s likely that their Whole30 results are prompting them to apply the same framework to dramatically improve their kids’ lives.

 The Safety of the Whole30 Program

-Once you better understand their motivations for putting their kids on the Whole30, you can then rest assured that the Whole30 is a nutrient-dense plan that will provide your grandkids with all of the calories, macronutrition, and micronutrition they need to thrive.
+Once you better understand their motivations for putting their kids on the Whole30, you can then rest assured that the Whole30 is a nutrient-dense plan.
+It will provide your grandkids with all of the calories, macronutrition, and micronutrition they need to thrive.

 Of course, we are not doctors, and we always recommend that people consult their health care provider before making any dietary switch.
-That having been said, we (and the hundreds of doctors and Registered Dietitians who use our program with their patients) would be hard-pressed to find fault with a 30-day diet that consisted of nothing but nutrient-dense, whole, real foods, including lots and lots of vegetables!
-Plus, the kids eat as much healthy food as they want, as often as they need to, as we don’t restrict calories like a traditional “diet.”
+That having been said, we (and the hundreds of doctors and registered dietitians who use our program with their patients) would be hard-pressed to find fault with a 30-day diet that consisted of nothing but nutrient-dense, whole, real foods, including lots and lots of vegetables!
+In addition, the kids eat as much healthy food as they want, as often as they need.
+We don’t restrict calories like a traditional “diet.”

-In fact, we’ve done several micronutrient comparisons (the first in It Starts With Food, the second still under review by our panel of experts), and find that the Whole30 program actually provides even more vitamins and minerals than even a “healthy” diet based on whole grains and low-fat dairy, across nearly every micronutrient category, while providing far less sodium, added sugar, and “empty calories.”
+In fact, we did a micronutrient comparison in It Starts With Food that shows the Whole30 program actually provides even more vitamins and minerals than even a “healthy” diet based on whole grains and low-fat dairy, across nearly every micronutrient category while providing far less sodium, added sugar, and “empty calories.”